Université de Sherbrooke

 Sherbrooke / Longueuil

-As the only university located outside Québec’s major urban centres to have a Faculty of Medicine and a Faculty of Law and to offer, at all three university levels, a wide range of study programs, the Université de Sherbrooke owes its growth and influence to a tradition of innovation that continues to drive its activities.
+As the only university located outside Québec’s major urban centers to have a Faculty of Medicine and a Faculty of Law and to offer, at all three university levels, a wide range of study programs, the Université de Sherbrooke owes its growth and influence to a tradition of innovation that continues to drive its activities.

 The human dimension that distinguishes UdeS is unanimously accepted by students.
 This is due to the accessibility of the faculty, the small size of the groups promoting exchanges and the lively life on its campuses.